 3D movies look good on the Sony Z9D.
 There is a noticeable flickering due to the active technology used on this TV.
 We did a side by side comparison with another TV (LG C6) with the same movie playing on both and we were able to notice some occasional crosstalk on the Z9, but we had to really look for it to be able to notice it.

-The response time of many transitions is worse than most LCDs, resulting in visible blur following moving objects.
+The response time of the Z9D could be better, resulting in faint trails following moving objects.
 This is most visible for moving black content on a white background, or vice versa, due to the long 0-100% transition.
 It can be seen in the moving logo image above, as the trail continues past the left side of the image.

 Update 05/05/2017: It is likely that the long response time of the 65" model is different for the 75" model, and may not be an issue for most people.

-The Z9D uses PWM dimming to reduce the backlight.
-Due to the high flicker frequency, this isn't really noticeable and motion appears smooth.
+The Sony Z9D uses PWM at 720Hz to dim the backlight, starting at 25/50 backlight setting, but at that frequency it is not noticeable.
+Lowering the setting reduces the duty cycle, while amplitude remains constant, until the backlight is at very low intensity.
 It is possible to reduce the flicker frequency to 60Hz using the 'MotionFlow' setting and increasing the 'Clearness' slider.
 This helps to clear up motion blur but produces visible flicker.

 The Z9D can display 24p movies playing from 24p sources like DVDs and Blu-rays without any judder.